BurnedOliveTree/Olive/VISION.md

     - f(a, b)
     - a.f(b)
 - All variables are references to mutable objects
+    - That's why there is an operator copying the value of the object "=", and an operator copying only the reference "&="
 - All expressions must be put inside a function

 ## Specification